-VISUALANT, INCORPORATED AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS
+KNOW LABS, INC. AND SUBSIDIARIES (FORMERLY VISUALANT, INCORPORATED) NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

-The accompanying unaudited consolidated condensed financial statements have been prepared by Visualant, Inc. ("the Company", "us," "we," or "our") in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial reporting and rules and regulations of the Securities and Exchange Commission.
+The accompanying unaudited consolidated condensed financial statements have been prepared by Know Labs, Inc, formerly Visualant, Incorporated ("the Company", "us," "we," or "our") in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial reporting and rules and regulations of the Securities and Exchange Commission.
 Accordingly, certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted.
 In the opinion of our management, all adjustments, consisting of only normal recurring accruals, necessary for a fair presentation of the financial position, results of operations, and cash flows for the fiscal periods presented have been included.

 These financial statements should be read in conjunction with the audited financial statements and related notes included in our Annual Report filed on Form 10-K for the year ended September 30, 2017, filed with the Securities and Exchange Commission ("SEC") on December 29, 2017.
-The results of operations for the six months ended March 31, 2018 are not necessarily indicative of the results expected for the full fiscal year, or for any other fiscal period.
+The results of operations for the nine months ended June 30, 2018 are not necessarily indicative of the results expected for the full fiscal year, or for any other fiscal period.